Identification of Dyestuff From Unknown Dyed Samples

 Observation Inference Remarks

-Pink coloration Absence of reactive dye Naphthol may present
+Pink coloration Absence of reactive dye Naphthol may be present

-Experiment no: 04: The sample is wormed in a dry test tube with chloroform or benzene.
+Experiment No: 04: The sample is warmed in a dry test tube with chloroform or benzene.

 Observation Inference Remarks

-Pink coloration Absence of reactive dye Naphthol may present
+Pink coloration Absence of reactive dye Naphthol may be present

-Experiment no: 05: The sample is treated with cold concentrated H2SOand diluted with water carefully sliding in the test tube.
+Experiment No: 05: The sample is treated with cold concentrated H2SOand diluted with water carefully sliding it into the test tube.

 Observation Inference Remarks